jamesec/evenc.github.io/o/show_page.md

 You can use `View Page Source` to check the codes.

-Actually I knew little about JavaScript till now, so I asked ChatGPT and learned how to do these!
+Actually I knew little about JavaScript till now, so I asked ChatGPT AI and learned how to do these!